How to build your rainy day fund to protect your savings

-Fortunately, in the same way that you can prepare for rainy days, you can also anticipate and plan ahead for possible expenses.
+Fortunately, in the same way that you can prepare for rainy days, you can also anticipate and plan for possible expenses.
 And if you are financially prepared, you will have enough resources to cover your family's expenses; thereby, avoiding borrowing money, taking out loans, or falling into debt.

 That is why having a rainy day fund, also called an emergency fund, can provide peace of mind.
-It protects your savings from being drrained by situations such as job loss, illness, or hospitalization, or even disasters such as flooding.
+It protects your savings from being drained by situations such as job loss, illness, hospitalization, or even disasters such as flooding.
 When reality comes pouring down, do you have a financial umbrella on hand?
 Here are some ideas to get you started on building your rainy day fund:

 Evaluate your financial situation.
 Start by assessing your present financial status.
 This will allow you to identify your resources, check on expenses you can forego, and plan how much money to set aside for your rainy day fund.
 Think about personal needs, financial goals, debt, and cash flow, among others.